lazerwalker/orbital/README.md

 **after**
 ```
-+after($full, $wide, $ipad-landscape, $ipad-portrait, $iphone-landscape, $iphone-portait, $type: 'margin')
++after($full, $wide, $tablet-landscape, $tablet-portrait, $phone-landscape, $phone-portait, $type: 'margin')
 ```

 Adds the given number of columns as whitespace after an element.
 As with `+before()`, the whitespace is added as a margin but can be made to use padding.

 **media query helpers**
 ```
-  +ipad-landscape
+  +tablet-landscape
     // Standard Sass/CSS goes here
     border: 1px solid black
     ...
 ```

 For all six screen sizes, there are helper mixins defined to let you easily access the appropriate media query if you need to include any custom styling.
-They are named appropriately based on the sizes defined above: `+full, +wide, +ipad-landscape, +ipad-portrait, +iphone-landscape, +iphone-portrait`.
+They are named appropriately based on the sizes defined above: `+full, +wide, +tablet-landscape, +tablet-portrait, +phone-landscape, +phone-portrait`.

 None of the Orbital code uses the mixin for the 'full' size, but it is included in the library for the sake of completeness.
 If you find yourself using it frequently, that's a likely indicator that your CSS has a bit of code smell and that you might want to reconsider your approach.